-a.
+- a.
 There shall be a Plan Actuary who shall be designated by the Board to prepare such analyses as required by law and this Agreement, and as may be necessary in the conduct of the Board's business.
-The Plan Actuary shall prepare valuation reports in satisfaction of Florida Statutes using established actuarial assumptions and actuarial cost methods.

-b.
-The parties recognize that one of the functions of an actuary is to make various discretionary actuarial assumptions which may have impacts on the City budget process.
+The Plan Actuary shall prepare valuation reports in satisfaction of Florida Statutes using established actuarial assumptions and actuarial cost methods. - b.
+The parties recognize that one of the functions of an actuary is to make various discretionary actuarial assumptions which may have impacts on the City budget process. - c.

-c.
 In order to protect the Board and the City, the Board and the City may each have their own actuary to address Fund matters.
 The Board's actuary shall be designated as the Plan Actuary and the City's actuary shall be designated as the City Actuary.
-Both the Plan Actuary and the City Actuary shall be an enrolled actuary who is enrolled under subtitle C of Title III of the Employee Retirement Income Security Act of 1974 and who is a member of the Society of Actuaries or the American Academy of Actuaries. d.
+Both the Plan Actuary and the City Actuary shall be an enrolled actuary who is enrolled under subtitle C of d.
 The Parties recognize that valid Actuarial Assumptions may fall within legitimate ranges and since these assumptions are in reality an expression of fiscal policy, the parties agree to the following protocol for the manner of adopting Actuarial Assumptions and having the City's contribution set: